 - Make sure you have sufficient food/drink of your own to maintain the requisite energy for the whole period.
 Don’t assume it will be provided for you when you’d like it.

 - Be aware if the venue feels too warm and, if possible, reduce the temperature or take regular breaks to keep your concentration levels high.

 - Maintaining a calm temperament will burn less energy as well as helping to build trust and empathy

-Even if your negotiation doesn’t involve a single summit-style meeting, these pieces of advice can still be applicable.
+Even if your negotiation for a vendor contract doesn’t involve a single summit-style meeting, these pieces of advice can still be applicable.
 For example, don’t rush to send an email back quickly if you don’t need to as this can lead to oversights or misunderstandings.

 You might also want to avoid reading complex documents right at the end of your working day when tiredness is likely to be more of a factor.
 Save it for the following morning and look at it with fresh eyes.

 Linked to fatigue is also the fear that if negotiations break down you might have to go back to the start of the process and look for alternative vendors.
 That prospect can seem daunting if you’ve put a lot of effort into the process up to this point.

 While there may be commercial implications when it comes to further elongating the process, these should be weighed up against the prospect of a less favourable deal with this prospective vendor.

 Generally, the advice would be to not enter into a sub-optimal agreement just because it would take time to find a better replacement.
 However, it’s up to you to weigh up whether “done” is better than “perfect” in each case.

 One thing you’ll probably have noticed from the list above is that not many (if any) of these actions require particular skill.
 They’re mostly the result of putting effort into your preparation and being alert to what the counterparty is telling you during the process.